 First Aid is available at the ticket booth and main office.
-To find these areas, please plan your visit or pick up a zoo map when you enter our gates.
+To find these areas, please click or tap here to see our map.

 No. We accept both cash and credit cards at the ticket booth, Leopard’s Spot Snack Shack, and Zoovenirs Gift Shop.

 And finally, some additional questions we’re frequently asked.